craig0990/react-gjs/README.md

 </box>
 ```

-Most of the hard-work is powered a combination of GJS support for ES modules,
+Most of the hard-work is powered by GJS support for ES modules, and the
-and the `react-reconciler` package.
-This repository is essentially a collection
+`react-reconciler` package.
+This repository is essentially a collection of glue
-of glue code to connect the reconciler internals to the GTK bindings exposed by
+code to connect the reconciler internals to the GTK bindings exposed by GJS.
-GJS.

 ### Again?